fncbook/fnc/chapter5/integration.md

 ```{index} ! truncation error; of a numerical integration formula, ! order of accuracy; of numerical integration
 ```

-::::{proof:definition} Truncation error of a numerical integration formula For the numerical integration formula {eq}`quadrature`, the **truncation error** is
+::::{prf:definition} Truncation error of a numerical integration formula For the numerical integration formula {eq}`quadrature`, the **truncation error** is

 ```{math}